 You can name the same or different beneficiaries for your Basic and Voluntary Term Life Insurance coverage.
 When you enroll for benefits when you are first eligible as a new employee, or during Annual Enrollment, you designate your beneficiaries.
-You may change your beneficiary designation at any time during the year by accessing the American Airlines Benefits Service Center.
+You may change or update your beneficiary designations at any time during the year by accessing the American Airlines Benefits Service Center.